drodriguezol/foundations-of-data-science-activities/README.md

 We use the t-distribution and t-scores to calculate the margin of error.
 The degrees of freedom for the t-distribution is calculated as the sample size minus 1.

+# Mathematical Linear Regression

+**Linear Regression Basics**

+- Goal: To define a mathematical relationship (typically a straight line) that best represents the relationship between the independent variable (X) and the dependent variable (Y).
+- Parameters: These are the values (slope and intercept) that define the line.
+We estimate these parameters from our sample data.
+- Ordinary Least Squares (OLS): A common method used to estimate the regression coefficients (slope and intercept) by minimizing the difference between the observed values and the values predicted by the line.